 - Herd managers and employees must adhere to the time schedule for injections, heat detection, insemination and pregnancy examinations.

 - The proper amount of hormone must be given in the correct location.

-- Use the correct weapon on the correct target - when administering a hormone dose 2 cc or less use smaller syringes.
+- Use the correct weapon on the correct target - when administering a hormone use he proper dose and syringe and needle size.
 GnRH and PG should be injected into the muscle, so use the appropriate size needle for the area where the muscle is located.
 Review these procedures with your veterinarian.
 Keep hormones refrigerated.

 - Pregnancy examinations must be scheduled routinely so non pregnant cows are identified and scheduled back into the synchronization program.

 - When the timed insemination occurs shortly after day 70 postpartum, pregnancy rates are higher compared to when the timed insemination occurs before day 70 postpartum.